GCTurbo/GameCube-Turbo/README.md

 ** Other USB-C (Optional)
 https://a.co/d/01OP3RCn

-credit to S.Ramirez & AFMJohnson for this build.
+credit to S.Ramirez Glass & AFMJohnson for this build.